Chicken Meatballs

 Flavor:

 I like the flavor of onions, garlic and other herbs a lot.
-In this recipe, I grate the onions, garlic, and shallots (optional) to get these flavors but don’t want to bite into a piece of any of these when eating the meatball.
+In this recipe, I grate the onions, garlic (or use the ones in the tube) to get these flavors but don’t want to bite into a piece of any of these when eating the meatball.

 Moistness:

-The panade which is made with milk and Italian breadcrumbs helps with the moistness and also makes the meatballs plump up a little bit when cooking.
+The panade which is made with milk and white bread helps with the moistness and also makes the meatballs plump up a little bit when cooking.

 Shape: